 Part of me wants to scream out, “No!
 Not again!!!
 I can’t lose him!”
 But I know that cancer does not discriminate, and at some point, it touches all of us.
 Part of me wants to curl up in the fetal position and cry, and I do.
 And part of me wants to cry out to someone or something bigger than me…

 Wednesday, October 1, 2014 at 3:21 pm by Author One

 October 1st marks the beginning of Breast Cancer Awareness Month.
 This month is a very important month because it provides us with the opportunity to raise awareness regarding early detection strategies for breast cancer.
 According to the U.S Department of Health, breast cancer is the second most common cancer in women and affects roughly 1 in 8 women in the United States during their lifetime.
 The primary focus of this month is to spread the word about mammograms and encourage communities, organizations, families, and individuals to get involved.
 To learn more about Breast Cancer Awareness Month click here.

-Tag Cloudpregnancy, oakdale gynecological, health women's cervical oakdale, walking, excercise, uterine discomfort; fibroids; treatment heavy medical bleeding; ther for abdominal awareness, prevention, colon colonoscopy health, cancer safety commission, goals speak patient up, safety, national joint heart, diet, recipe healthy ob/gyn, surgery, services, genetic ovarian testing, cancer, exercise weight management,
+Tag Cloud#breastcancerawareness pregnancy, oakdale health women's cervical gynecological, oakdale, walking, excercise, discomfort; fibroids; treatment heavy medical bleeding; ther for abdominal uterine awareness, prevention, colon colonoscopy health, cancer commission, goals speak patient up, safety, national joint safety diet, recipe healthy heart, surgery, services, genetic ovarian testing, cancer, ob/gyn, exercise weight management,